HaultHuang/gitRepo2/readme.txt

-This is a readme file, the repo is used to store some learning things
+This is a dev branch